reclaimprotocol/reclaim-gnark-zkoperator-flutter/README.md

         context: '', // your claim context
         parameters: { /* ... */ }, // parameters to pre-inject in the provider response selections
         // Pass the computeAttestorProof callback to the sdk.
 This can be optionally used to compute the witness proof externally.
-        // For example, we can use the gnark prover to compute the witness proof locally.
+        // For example, we can use the Reclaim ZK Operator to compute the witness proof locally.
         // Note: This is an optional parameter.
 And use of this parameter is disabled by default.
 To enable, invoke `setComputeProofLocal(true)`
-        computeAttestorProof: (type, args) async {
+        computeAttestorProof: (fnName, args) async {
-          // Get gnark prover instance and compute the witness proof. return (await Gnarkprover.getInstance())
+          // Get Reclaim ZK Operator instance and compute the witness proof. return (await ReclaimZkOperator.getInstance())
-              .computeAttestorProof(type, args);
+              .computeAttestorProof(fnName, args);
         },
         hideLanding: true,
       );